 Wheaton offers a broad liberal arts education that provides students with a solid foundation for law school.
 In addition to providing several law-oriented courses, Wheaton offers a Prelaw Studies Certificate Program, an interdisciplinary program that provides a concentration of course work to support the future study and practice of law.
 This program is designed to develop a student's cognitive faculties for analysis, reading comprehension, and written and oral expression, and includes a law-related internship.
 This program is described in detail in the Prelaw Studies Certificate Program section of this catalog.

 The Prelaw Advisor is available to counsel and mentor students individually on the law school application process and legal careers.
 Through the Prelaw Program, students can enhance their pre-professional development by attending activities and events, such as proctored LSAT practice tests, law school fairs and smaller workshops on law school applications, and forums with speakers who represent a variety of career paths in the legal profession.
-The Prelaw Program also maintains a prelaw library with LSAT preparation materials and practice tests, law school catalogs and guides, and books on the legal profession.
+The Prelaw Program also maintains a prelaw library with LSAT preparation materials and practice tests, and books on law school and the legal profession.
 In addition, students can participate in the Mock Trial Team, a student-led organization focused on developoing trial advocacy skills by participating in American Mock Trial Association competitions.

 Wheaton College offers Accelerated M.A. programs in the following departments: Biblical Archaeology, Biblical and Theological Studies, Christian Formation and Ministry, Education, Evangelism and Leadership, and Intercultural Studies.
 A student can earn a graduate degree as early as the fifth college year by taking graduate credit courses during the senior year.
 Application should be made and approved early in the junior year.
 No more than 50 percent of the credit hours required for the master's degree can be taken before the student completes the bachelor's degree.
 Some departments may further limit this policy.
 (During the senior year, a student may take up to eight hours of graduate credit each semester.)
 The student will be given a graduate advisor, but will retain the undergraduate advisor and be classified as an undergraduate until the bachelor's degree is earned.
 Earning a graduate degree by this method can have a financial advantage.
 Courses taken toward this accelerated master's degree program cannot also be counted toward the student's bachelor's degree requirements.